LordPixma/DP360/README.md

 ```

 This high-level design provides a comprehensive foundation for building Comp360Flow using Python, Flask, Jinja templates, and PostgreSQL.
 The modular architecture ensures maintainability and scalability while addressing all the key features outlined in the requirements document.

+---

+Quickstart

+1. Create a virtual environment and install dependencies from `requirements.txt`.
+2. Optionally set `DATABASE_URL` and `REDIS_URL` env vars.
+3. Start the dev server with `python run.py` and open http://localhost:5000.